 A wide variety of food and beverages is available throughout the ballpark at several permanent locations and numerous portable stands.
 Truist Park includes traditional ballpark fare as well as plenty of foods with Atlanta flavor.
 Visit braves.com/concessions to learn further information.

 Ice chests and hard-sided coolers are not allowed at Truist Park.
-Soft-sided coolers, without the plastic liner, will be permitted at Truist Park.
-See PROHIBITED ITEMS for more information.
+Soft-sided coolers, without the plastic liner, will be are allowed for guests with medical needs.

 The Coors Light Chop House